dengwirda/mesh2d/README.md

 The `MESH2D` package has been around now for a while (!), having first been released around 2006 as an extension of the <a href="http://persson.berkeley.edu/distmesh/">`DISTMESH`</a> algorithm of Persson and Strang.

-As of `MESH2D release 3.0.0`, the code has been completely rewritten, and is now essentially a simplified version of my <a href="https://github.com/dengwirda/jigsaw-matlab/">`JIGSAW`</a> mesh-generation algorithm (a `C++` code), and provides a straightforward and accessible implementation of "provably-good" Delaunay-refinement and Frontal-Delaunay triangulation techniques.
+As of `MESH2D release 3.0.0`, the code has been completely rewritten, and is now essentially a simplified version of my <a href="https://github.com/dengwirda/jigsaw-matlab/">`JIGSAW`</a> mesh-generation algorithm (a `C++` code), providing a more straightforward and accessible implementation of "provably-good" Delaunay-refinement and Frontal-Delaunay triangulation techniques.

 # `Starting Out`